📦 Get Free Shipping Across All of Europe on Orders Over €50! 🚚

 Tips:

-• Read the user manual carefully.
+• Read the user manual thoroughly

-• Watch tutorials specific to your device.
+• Watch tutorials specific to your device

 Bonus Tip: Focus on Flavor, Not Clouds

-FAQ: Beginner Vaporizer Tips
+FAQ: Beginner Vaporizer Mistakes

-A: 180–200 °C (356–392 °F) is the sweet spot for most users.
-Start lower and adjust gradually.
+A: 180–200°C (356–392°F) is perfect for most users.
+Start low and adjust gradually.

 Q: How often should I clean my vaporizer?